multiply-org/prior_engine/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE.md](https://github.com/multiply-org/prior-engine/blob/master/LICENSE.md) file for details.

 <!-- ## Acknowledgments -->